 "All stakeholders[...] are brought into the decision-making process, nurturing the very democratic idea of community engagement that people should have a say over decisions that impact their everyday lives."

-Increasingly, over recent years, through digital democracy and digital participation in open government and e-democracy, digitization has spread into policy and decision making.
-This is coupled with wider social transformations as there is a call for transparency around public decisions and residents and communities are more motivated to weigh in on policies affecting their cities, towns and neighborhoods.
+Increasingly, over recent years, through digital democracy and digital participation in open government and e-democracy, digitisation has spread into policy and decision making.
+This is coupled with wider social transformations as there is a call for transparency around public decisions and residents and communities are more motivated to weigh in on policies affecting their cities, towns and neighbourhoods.

-Community engagement increases the visibility and understanding of issues and empowers communities to have their say over decisions that affect their lives, their towns, cities and neighborhoods.
+Community engagement increases the visibility and understanding of issues and empowers communities to have their say over decisions that affect their lives, their towns, cities and neighbourhoods.

 It provides opportunities for community members to contribute to public decision-making processes – and informing and educating communities on policy issues that impact their everyday lives.
-Through feedback, community engagement enables government and public decision-making organizations to listen and, in turn, demonstrate the impact of community contribution.
-Community engagement, then, builds deeper, stronger and more trusting relationships between public organizations and communities.
+Through feedback, community engagement enables government and public decision-making organisations to listen and, in turn, demonstrate the impact of community contribution.
+Community engagement, then, builds deeper, stronger and more trusting relationships between public organisations and communities.